-Chapter I METHODOLOGY
+CHAPTER I METHODOLOGY

-This section describes the methodology utilized to produce the report entitled Economic Impacts of Maritime Shipping in the Great Lakes-St. Lawrence Region, which was published on July 18, 2018.
+This section describes the methodology utilized to produce the report titled Economic Impacts of Maritime Shipping in the Great Lakes-St. Lawrence Region, which was published on July, 2023.
 The economic impacts related specifically to the Port of Toronto are included in that broader Great Lakes-St. Lawrence study, and have been isolated and reported separately in this document.
-The impacts are measured for the year 2017.
+The impacts are measured for the year 2022.

+The Great Lakes St. Lawrence Seaway Development Corporation (GLS), the St. Lawrence Seaway Management Corporation (SLSMC), the American Great Lakes Ports Association (AGLPA), the Chamber of Marine Commerce (CMC), the Lake Carriers Association (LCA), and the Shipping Federation of Canada (SFC).
 The Great Lakes, their connecting channels and the St. Lawrence River extends from the western-most point in Duluth, Minnesota, to eastern Quebec.
 This analysis examines the economic impacts created by cargo and vessel activity at all marine terminals located along this transportation corridor - in the states of Minnesota, Wisconsin, Illinois, Indiana, Michigan, Ohio, Pennsylvania and New York, and the provinces of Ontario and Quebec.
-Included are terminals owned by public port authorities such as municipalities, counties and independent port agencies, as well as those owned and operated by private companies.
+Included are terminals owned by public port authorities such as municipalities, counties, and independent port agencies, as well as those owned and operated by private companies.